dataluscorp/browser/remote/doc/Security.md

 Design considerations
 ---------------------

-The Remote Agent allows consumers to interface with Firefox through an assorted set of domains for inspecting the state and controlling execution of documents running in web content, injecting arbitrary scripts to documents, do browser service instrumentation, simulation
+The Remote Agent allows consumers to interface with Datalus through an assorted set of domains for inspecting the state and controlling execution of documents running in web content, injecting arbitrary scripts to documents, do browser service instrumentation, simulation